 I consistently guide you and your family during each session to learn how to go to your child’s level and engage your child around his/her natural intent or affective interests.
 This begins with a Developmental focus on understanding and encouraging optimal arousal with your child to pleasurably attend to his/her environments; increased comfort and ability to regulate/co-regulate interactions during simple back and forth two-way reciprocal social-emotional problem solving scenarios around his/her needs, desires and requests (e.g., food, toys, play) with emerging use of basic gestures and utterances increasing toward more complex two-way social-emotional problem solving scenarios with expanded opening and closing circles of communication using simple words and phrases.

 As your child moves up his/her developmental ladder, this is further facilitated during more complex play that supports your child's ideation/imagination (e.g., feeding, sleeping , waking, interactions with character figures).
 A further elaboration of the latter capacity involves more nuanced complex sequencing of symbolic sequences (e.g., a logical flow and connection of ideas transacted between character figures, such as, Where are they going ?
 How do they feel?
 Are they angry, sad, mad, scared?
 Why?, etc).
-The latter allows new ideas and challenging emotions to be safely supported, guided, experienced and acted out through play
+The latter interactions allow for new and more complex ideas and challenging emotions that are safely supported, guided and acted out through play.

 Social Language Development: The focus throughout all sessions and activities is on guiding you, as well at times if needed other clinicians, to developmentally engage your child in peer competent receptive and expressive social language/communication skills, beginning with simple to complex emotive reciprocal gestures to single to combined utterances; emerging phrases and full sentence usage.
 For older children and adolescents who have mastered these above milestones, deeper critical reflective thinking skills, which include multi-causal thinking, gray-area thinking and thinking from an emerging set of internalized values becomes the focus of the child/primary caregiver session in conjunction with more complex social-pragmatic language